 Many parents equate sleep coaching with night weaning.
 Working to improve sleep skills may be unnecessarily delayed for months by parents who wish to continue the nightly breastfeeding relationship.

 Did you know that breastfeeding and sleep coaching can go hand in hand?

 It is true that breastmilk can help babies feel sleepy and this can be a great way for you to log some extra hours of sleep in the first few months of your baby’s life.
 Problems can arise, however, when babies learn to fall asleep only at the breast and demand to fall back to sleep in that fashion multiple times per night.

 There are no rules other than your own when it comes to raising your children.
-It is entirely your choice to continue breastfeeding at night while working on your child’s sleep skills.
-Many mothers enjoy the tranquillity that comes with middle of the night nursing sessions.
-They wish to keep this special time, however, would prefer that this occurs once or twice a night instead of every hour or two.
+It is completely your choice to continue breastfeeding at night while working on your child’s sleep skills.
+Many mothers enjoy the tranquility of the middle of the night nursing sessions.
+They wish to keep this special time, however would prefer that this occur once or twice a night instead of every hour or two.

 If babies are nursing 6+ times per night for only a few minutes at a time, it is more likely they are using nursing as a sleep crutch or as their learned way of falling back to sleep than for nutritional intake.
 How many night nursing sessions you would like to offer is completely up to you.
 After reducing the number of night feeding sessions, you will probably also notice that the feedings you do decide to keep are longer, fuller feedings.